Mercury stations retrograde at 29°Pi38′ R on March 5, 2019.

 Because all the details that Mercury provides us with need a context.
 Mercury is a go-between, flying between the Gods and humankind.
 He is the only one who is allowed passage to and from Hades.
 Mercury is in the singular position to know both the light of God and the depths of Hell.
 In other words, he connects our spirit to our shadow, the conscious to the unconscious.
 It is Mercury who transports a dream to our waking mind.
 It is Mercury who is behind the devils that plague our thoughts.

 It is not enough for us to know, we must understand.
 Only by connecting dark and light; the little picture and the big picture, can we really learn.
-Perversely, sometimes we can only keep moving, by standing still.
+Paradoxically, sometimes we can only keep moving by standing still.
 When the outer journey stops, we move to an inner journey; one where Mercury trips us through the shadowlands so that you might know your demons a little better.
-Because when you know your demons – when you have been introduced to them and realised they aren’t so bad after all or you have banished them in the style of the Good Witch of the North, then you can truly look forward.
+Because when you know your demons and realise they aren’t so bad after all or, you have banished them in the style of the Good Witch of the North, then you can truly look forward.
 Mercury retrograde has a way of clearing your mind so that you can fill the gaps with a positive outlook – hope.

-On the 4th December, Mercury will conjunct the Sun.
+On March 15, 2019, Mercury will conjunct the Sun.
 This inferior conjunction marks the beginning of the Promethean phase.
 In the well known story, Prometheus stole fire from Zeus and gave it to humankind.
 The discovery of fire was a major turning point in our evolutionary history.
-When Mercury conjunct the Sun it is rather like Prometheus stealing fire.
+When Mercury is conjunct the Sun, it is like Prometheus stealing fire.
 It also marks the beginning of a new Mercury cycle.

-At the inferior conjunction, we often can experience a sudden sense of urgency.
+At the inferior conjunction when Mercury is retrograde, we often can experience a sudden sense of urgency.
 You might feel all fired up and ready to go but something, someone or circumstance still seems to hold you back.
-In giving you fire, and especially Sagittarius fire, Mercury is giving you a vision of the future.
+In giving you fire, Mercury is giving you a vision of the future.
 Prometheus means ‘foresight’.
-Sometimes people can experience frustration because they can clearly see where they want to go but they are still standing still.
+Sometimes people can experience frustration because they can clearly see where they want to go but they are still at a standstill.
 The point is that in order to get from A. to B. you need to know where A is first.

-After the conjunction to the Sun, Mercury will begin to rise before the Sun, becoming a morning star.
+After the solar conjunction, Mercury will begin to rise before the Sun, becoming a morning star.
 It’s rather like Mercury is in boy scout mode, foraging for information, gathering resources and pulling together plans which are fit for purpose (the Sun).

 Between the inferior conjunction to the Sun and the station direct, it is best to keep the inner fire burning by gathering what you need for your next adventure.
-Look to the house where the Sun conjunction occurs and take note of any planets or points it aspects.
+Look to the house where the solar conjunction occurs and take note of any planets or points it aspects.
 These aspects can perhaps be considered fuel for the fire.
-For example, the closest aspect the conjunction makes in my chart is a sesquiquadrate to natal Mercury in Aries in the 9th house.
-I’m tempted to say that one of the things I’ll need to work on is getting myself out of my own way in order to bring the story out!

-On the 14th December, Mercury will finally turn direct and you can start to make headway with your plans but be prepared for glitches.
-Mercury has already been over this ground already and you too may need to go over stuff one more time before you actually start feeling like you’re moving forward.
-Mercury will fully emerge from the shadows on the 1st January 2012 when he passes the point he reached before this retrograde cycle.
-Great – just in time for setting new year’s goals.
+On March 28, 2019, Mercury will finally turn direct at 16°Pi05′ D’. and you can start to make headway with your plans but be prepared for glitches.
+Mercury has been over this ground already and you too may need to go over stuff one more time before you begin to feel like you’re moving forward.
+Mercury will fully emerge from the shadows on April 16, 2019 when he passes the point he reached before this retrograde cycle.

-The Promethean Mercury will keep you in forward flight until the 7th February 2012 when the superior conjunction of the Sun and Mercury takes place.
+The Promethean Mercury will keep you in forward flight until May 21, 2019 when the superior conjunction of the Sun and Mercury takes place.
 Mercury is the other side of the Sun, farthest away from us on Mother Earth.
-By this point, our plans inspired at the inferior conjunction back in December have gone as far as they can go.
+By this point, our plans inspired at the inferior conjunction back in April have gone as far as they can go.
 Once again we must return to the Epimethean phase where we begin to reflect upon our successes and failures.
 As evening star, Mercury is now in the dark, looking back on a hard day’s work (so to speak).
 This continues as Mercury moves to his greatest eastern elongation and finally halts you in your tracks at the station retrograde.

 And so the cycle begins again.